Deploying with Azure Functions

 Deploying your GraphQL server to Azure Functions

-This is the Azure Functions integration for the Apollo community GraphQL Server.
-Read Docs
+This tutorial walks through setting up an example project using the Azure Functions integration for Apollo Server.

-All examples below was created using Linux environments, if you are working with Windows-based platforms some commands couldn’t work fine.
+We created this tutorial using a Linux environment.
+Some commands might differ if you use a Windows environment; please refer to the Azure documentation for more details .

 Prerequisites